2anchez/MyResume/README.md

 # MyResume
-This is a reop containing my resume
+This is a repo containing my resume